 Human health and nanomaterials

-One of the main objectives in identifying a hazard is to establish the “dose-effect relationship”, based on toxicological studies.
-By doing so, a dose threshold can be determined where below this threshold it is assumed that no adverse effect will occur, and above, the potential risk needs to be controlled and managed through e.g. exposure mitigation.
+One of the main objectives in identifying a hazard is to establish the relationship between the dose of a substance and the severity of their effect (the ‘dose-effect relationship’).
+By doing toxicological studies, a dose threshold can be determined below which it is assumed that no adverse effect will occur.
+While above this threshold, the potential risk needs to be controlled and managed, by minimising our exposure to them.

 - RIVM Report 2010, "Impact of agglomeration state of gold particles on pulmonary toxicity"